brianmccrory/jazzofjapan/_albums/yukiko-hayakawa-trio-gallery.md

    - L1200619-1024.jpg
    - L1200620-1024.jpg
 videos:
-   - {url: "https://youtu.be/k4Xx6Z2nHD8", comment: "Audio sample from “Mirage”, the opening track on the album"}
+   - {url: "https://youtu.be/k4Xx6Z2nHD8", comment: "Excerpt from “Mirage”, the opening track on this album"}
    - {url: "https://youtu.be/dIkN4WlWMSA", comment: "Out of the Wind"}
 audio:
 ---